dward2/BME547/syllabus.md

 ## Attendance
-Lecture attendance and participation is important because you will be working in small groups most of the semester.
+Lecture attendance and participation is important because you will be working in small groups some of the semester.
 Participation in these in-class activities will count for 15\% of your class grade.
 It is very understandable that students will have to miss class for job interviews, personal reasons, illness, etc.  Absences will be considered **excused** if they are